Skip to main content

 - # knative Promise

-- # postgresPromise
+- # postgres Promise

-# remainder of the paved path promise
+... # remainder of the paved path Promise

-$ kubectl --context $PLATFORM get clusters.platform.kratix.io --show-labels
+$ kubectl --context $PLATFORM get destinations.platform.kratix.io --show-labels

 NAME AGE LABELS